Alex26000/TestSite1/README.md

 The elevation near canals is made made.
 ![](elevCanal.jpg)
 ### River Elevation
-Note the broader elevation of the river, which poses more of a flood risk
+The river has broader areas of lower elevation, which poses more of a flood risk. _This map uses the same legend as the canal map._
 ![](elevRiver.jpg)